 How to choose the best pastel pencils

-Picking the best pastel pencils depends a lot on your working style.
+Picking the best pastel pencils for you will depend a lot on your working style.
 You may want to compromise between softness and how much the pencil can blend versus being firm enough to produce crisp lines.
-If you have a more expressive or painterly drawing style, opt for softer pencils, and if you are more interested in fine details, look for ones on the harder side (note that all pastel pencils tend to be harder than conventional soft pastels and should produce less mess).
+If you have a more expressive or painterly drawing style, opt for soft pastel pencils, and if you are more interested in fine details, look for ones on the harder side (note that all pastel pencils tend to be harder than conventional soft pastels and should produce less mess).

 Another thing to consider is how easy the pencils are to sharpen.
 The core of a pastel pencil tends to be quite fragile, and it may be necessary to use a blade to sharpen it.
 Also, more expensive pastel pencil ranges generally contain more pigment, meaning the colours are brighter, and they are more likely to be lightfast, so they won’t fade over time.
 This is important for professional work but might be sacrificed for beginners in favour of value.

 Note that one challenge of pastel pencils is the dust they produce.
 To stop this lingering on the page, it's a good idea to draw using one of the best artists’ easels.

 How we tested the best pastel pencils

 To test these pencils we used them in a range of different art projects.
 We tested them in terms of binding (how well they stick to a surface) application (how well they go on the surface) and lightfastness (how well the colour stays) as well as number of colours and overall value.
 We also evaluated whether they'd be best suited for beginners, intermediate users or professionals.